Book Tickets

 icon

 Relocated to the West of the Castle in 1857, the Walled Gardens historically grew fruit and vegetables for the Castle Kitchen and to provide flowers for the Castle.
-This tradition lives on today and the relationship between chef and gardener is as strong as ever, but the gardens seasonal produce is now enjoyed by a much wider audience.
+This tradition lives on today, but the gardens seasonal produce is now enjoyed by a much wider audience.
 Our chefs use as much of the fantastic produce from the Estate as possible, including fruit, herbs & vegetables freshly picked from the garden and they are served across the Estate in our two Cafes, where the menu’s change with the seasons.
-You are also able to purchase delicious homegrown, fresh garden produce from our Apple Shed Pantry.

 The herbaceous borders at Floors Castle are some of the finest in the whole of the UK.
 From the regal silver and blue border through the fiery reds of the hot border, they simply take your breath away.